Florida suspect accused of shooting deputy during traffic stop captured after 5-day manhunt

 Nassau County sheriff says Patrick McDowell 'crawled out like a coward' after teams had him surrounded

-The alleged "cop killer" former Marine who fatally shot a Florida deputy during a traffic stop was apprehended by authorities Tuesday, concluding a five-day manhunt that sent schools into lock down.
+The alleged "cop killer" former Marine who fatally shot a Florida deputy during a traffic stop was apprehended by authorities Tuesday, concluding a five-day manhunt that sent schools into lockdown.

-Law enforcement located 35-year-old Patrick McDowell in a ballpark in Callahan, Florida on Monday in an area near a concession stand and a bathroom, Nassau County Sheriff Bill Leeper said at a press conference.
+Law enforcement located 35-year-old Patrick McDowell in a ballpark in Callahan, Florida, on Monday in an area near a concession stand and a bathroom, Nassau County Sheriff Bill Leeper said at a press conference.
 SWAT teams gave him several commands to get on the ground and "crawl like a baby, like the coward he is," Leeper said.
-Law enforcement released one of their dogs, who grabbed McDowell by an arm, and officers placed him in the same handcuffs belonging to Nassau County Deputy Josh Moyers.
+Law enforcement released one of their dogs, which grabbed McDowell by an arm, and officers placed him in handcuffs belonging to Nassau County Deputy Josh Moyers.

 "I wish he would have given us an opportunity to shoot him.
 But he didn’t," Leeper said.
 "He crawled out like a coward.
 He’s in custody.
 And he’s going to pay for what he did."